Meeco/docs/platform/supported-standards.md

 ## Supported OAuth Authentication Flows

-Following flows are supported by the platform.
+The following flows are supported by SVX:

-## OAuth Code Flow & PKCE
+### OAuth Code Flow & PKCE

-The Enterprise Portal uses a code flow in conjunction with Proof Key for Code Exchange (PKCE) for secure authentication of (admin)users logging into the portal.
+The [Portal](/platform/portal.md) uses a code flow in conjunction with Proof Key for Code Exchange (PKCE) for secure authentication of users (Administrators) logging into the Portal.

-## Client Credentials Flow
+### Client Credentials Flow

-Organisations building services on top of the SVX API can use the Enterprise Portal to create an application to enable machine to machine communication.
+Organisations building services on top of the SVX API can use the [Portal](/platform/portal.md) to create an application to enable machine-to-machine communication.
 The application allows access to a Client ID and Secret to perform the client credentials flow.
 The access token enables organisations to access the resources linked to that organisation.